DE-RSE/chapter/_pages/harse/index.md

 Every first Tuesday every 3 Months starting with 02.05.2023 15:00, Herrenhäuser Str.
 2 4160-101

+Topics:
+- 02.05.2023 15:00, BinaryBuilder.jl -- How to distribute binaries using the tree of life

 ## Next meeting

 - 22.03.2023, 18:30 Uhr, [Cheers](https://cheers-hannover.de/)